 4. Go on a Countryside Cycling Trip to see Newborn Animals and Tulip Fields

 One of the best things about spring are the baby animals!
 That’s right, spring is the season when most lambs, calves, chicks and bunnies are born.
 What better excuse do you need to go to the petting zoo?
 OK, I suppose some of you might have gotten too ‘mature’ to be going to petting zoos anymore (not me).
 But don’t worry, there are plenty of other ways to see some adorable young animals.
-One of my favourite things to do when I feel like I need to get some fresh air is to head to the countryside for a cycling trip.
+Actually, one of my favourite things to do when I feel like I need to get some fresh air is to head to the countryside for a cycling trip.
 You never have to cycle very far in the Netherlands to find yourself in a rural area with sheep and cows galore.
 Plus, don’t forget about all of the tulips fields in March and April!

 Spring-themed Cycling Routes